-The existing garage door on my house works fine and is structurally sound, its only problem was the fading color.
+The existing garage door on my house functions and is structurally sound, its only problem was the fading green color.

 Source: Hormann Garage Doors

-I love the look of stained wood doors so much.
-You may remember last summer’s tutorial on how I faux painted my front door to look like it was stained wood with transparent wood grain showing through.
+You may remember my tutorial on how I faux wood painted my front door to look like it was stained wood with transparent wood grain showing through.

-I also painted a smaller door in the garage using the same faux woodgrain technique earlier in the fall.
+I also painted a smaller door in the garage using the same faux woodgrain paint technique.

-Both door painting projects were a success, so I decided to do the same with the big garage door.
+Both door painting projects were a success, so I decided to do the same faux woodgrain or faux bois finish on the garage door.